William758/ZetTweaks/README.md

 - Increase Huntress targeting range by 2m every level and prioritize enemies near the crosshair.

+- Prevent allied drones from targeting allies after certain items proc.

+- EquipmentDrones have a 25% chance to drop equipment after they are destroyed.

+- TC280 and GunnerTurret can be repurchased after they are destroyed. ()

+- TC280 and EquipmentDrone can appear on any stage where regular drones spawn.

 ## Installation:

 Requires Bepinex and HookGenPatcher.